 You haven’t used the app lately; when were you last online?
 Amazon Music App occasionally playlists the tracks it detects that haven’t been listened to for a while.

 Amazon Music Streaming is one of the most frequently used features.
 However, sometimes you can experience the feeling that Amazon Music Not Working, which is not too difficult to handle.
-Try following the steps above, like checking the internet, restarting apps and devices for a smoother experience.
+Try following the steps above, like checking the internet, and restarting apps and devices for a smoother experience.